 DealerCenter is a cloud-based dealer management system designed to help small to large businesses manage processes related to accounting, customer relationships, auction, inventory, digital marketing and more.
 The centralized platform...
 Read more

 Even in these days of Internet disintermediation, it is unusual for manufacturers to sell directly to end customers.
 Instead, products are sold through a complex web of distributors, wholesalers and retailers, with value-added retailers (VARs) and original equipment manufacturers (OEMs) thrown into the mix.
 To manage all of these sales channels, companies use channel management software.
 We wrote this buyer’s guide to help buyers untangle this market’s web of solutions and conduct a proper system comparison.

 Here’s what we’ll cover:

-Channel management is not what you use to program your Tivo.
-Channel management, also known as partner relationship management, tracks goods and services from the seller to the ultimate consumer.
+Channel management (CM) software, also known as partner relationship management software (or just PRM software), tracks goods and services from the seller to the ultimate consumer.
 These programs are valuable for automating sales and marketing processes through indirect company channels.
 One might think of channel management as sales force automation (SFA) for OEM and VAR channels.

-Channel management functions include partner recruiting, partner life cycle management, compensation planning, channel marketing, channel sales management, activity tracking, pipeline forecasting, territory management, account management, leads management, product configuration, and order management.
+CM functions include partner recruiting; partner lifecycle, channel sales, territory, leads, order and account management; compensation planning; channel marketing; activity tracking; pipeline forecasting; and product configuration.
 Most systems will include partner tools that give visibility from the partners into the system.
 More advanced systems will also track cooperative advertising dollars and compliance.

-- Manufacturer buyer.
+Manufacturer buyer.
 These buyers work with firms that make goods to sell.
-These buyers need partner management, collateral distribution, and order management.
+These buyers need collateral distribution and partner and order management.